Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - An example: A company can have an application that uploads videos, those videos can then be uploaded onto a container using the blob service.
 Each video will have its unique URL.
 The app can be linked to the storage account.
 This allows complete separation between the storage account and the application

-- Working with **File Share Service** This is when you want to share a file across multiple users or virtual machines- It gives you the ability to map a drive onto a container- this is not ideal with a blob service.
-The difference with blob is that the file there is stored as an object and has a unique URL and the file cannot be maped across multipe users and VMs
+- **File Share Service** This is when you want to share a file across multiple users or virtual machines- It gives you the ability to map a drive onto a container- this is not ideal with a blob service.
+The difference with blob is that the file there is stored as an object and has a unique URL and the file cannot be maped across multipe users and VMs.
+You can access the file share service by ***clicking the file share inside the storage account**

+    - Create a new file share inside the storage account
+    -